joshbruce/fourth-earth-raw/public/content.md

 Instead of trying to punish players for *not* roleplaying, Fourth Earth RAW gives multiple ways for the players and narrator to reward roleplaying as an out-of-character action.
 Of course, if the rewards are given at no cost, the gameplay could become boring; therefore, it's important everyone agree to the mechanics of this type of reward.

 Maybe a claustraphobic character goes splunking and moves through a narrow passage.
-Due to the phobia, the difficulty was 10.
-The player acted out the anxiety, didn't spend any physical (or maybe in this case mental) battery points to reduce the level.
-The character made it through.
+Due to the phobia, it's a difficulty 10.
+The player acted out the anxiety, didn't spend any physical (or maybe in this case mental) battery points to reduce it.
+The character made it through the passage.
 Maybe the narrator rewards the player with battery points or an extra proficiency point to the skill.
 Maybe one of the other players transfers one of their battery points to the character.

-So, while there isn't a specific mechanic meant to reward roleplaying by the players (or trading who owns the narration), the options are there and players (or the narrator) can tell the player, "This is for the killer roleplaying you just did."
+So, while there isn't a specific mechanic meant to reward roleplaying by the players (or trading who owns the narration), the basic economics exist to tell the player, "This is for the killer roleplaying you just did."

 ## Conclusion